-In partnership with Early Education Director (EEC & EHS Director) and Early Education Manager, the Early Education Center Site Supervisor (Site Supervisor) is responsible for day-to-day operations of the Early Education Center (Center) as well as elements of early education program administration, supervision, and monitoring.
-The Site supervisor will directly supervise EHS/EHS-CCP teachers (four classrooms) and maintenance staff, ensuring alignment with Head Start, NAEYC and COA standards.
+In partnership with Early Education Director (EE Director) and Early Education Manager, the Early Education Center Site Supervisor (Site Supervisor) is responsible for day-to-day operations of the Early Education Center (Center) as well as elements of early education program administration, supervision, and monitoring.
+The Site Supervisor will directly supervise the day-to-day needs of the center teachers and maintenance staff, ensuring alignment with California Department of Education (CDE), Early Head Start (EHS), NAEYC, CACFP and COA standards.

 ESSENTIAL JOB DUTIES:

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skills and/or abilities required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Compliance & Records